TranslatorSRI/Plater/README.md

 #### Subclass Inference

 Plater does subclass inference if subclass edges are encoded into neo4j graph.
-For eg , let A be a super class of B and C. And let B, C are related to D and E respectively
+For eg , let A be a super class of B and C. And let B, C are related to D and E respectively :

 ```
 (A) <- biolink:subclass_of - (B) - biolink:decreases_activity_of -> (D)
     <- biolink:subclass_of - (C) - biolink:decreases_activity_of -> (E)
 ```

-Querying for A - [ biolink:decreases_activity_of] -> (?) would give us back nodes D and E.
+Querying for `A - [ biolink:decreases_activity_of] -> (?)` graph structure in TRAPI would give us back nodes D and E.

 #### Presenting Attributes